-What is absolute return?
+What is absolute return in mutual fund?

 Absolute return is a type of investment return that is measured from the initial investment to the final value of the investment, regardless of the direction of the investment's performance.

 Absolute return is a measure of an investment's performance, which takes into account both the change in the investment's value and the time period over which that change occurred.

 To calculate the absolute return, subtract the initial investment from the current investment value and then divide it by the investment's initial value and multiply by 100.